 As Christians, we are instructed to encourage one another in the faith, to bear one another’s burdens, and to hold one another accountable.
 The spirit of Christ is one of consideration and service to each other.
 That is the model we emphasize and strive to follow at San Diego Christian College.

 Because of their various stages in spiritual maturity, SDCC will expect every student to respect and comply with Community and Spiritual expectations including, but not limited to:

-All full-time students are required to attend all three chapels each week.
-Chapel meets Monday, Wednesday, and Friday for community, worship, and education.
+- All full-time students are required to attend chapel two times each week.
+Chapel meets Wednesdays and Fridays for community, worship, and education.

 These are specific standards that reflect the spirit of guiding biblical principles.
 The college recognizes that your personal commitments and lifestyle may be different than these standards; however, you will be expected to respect and comply with these community responsibilities.

 You are expected to abide by institutionally established policies (Hebrews 13:17; I Peter 2:13-17), and if you fail to do so, college personnel will provide wise counsel to help you understand the standards and develop the personal maturity to abide by these standards.
 All policies can be found in the current Student Handbook.

 If you have any further questions or specific concerns regarding these standards, please contact the Admissions Office or Student Development.